boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/asana.md

  `https://app.asana.com/api/1.0/projects/<:project_gid>/sections`

-  **NOTE:** The project id can be found in the URL of the project in the Asana application.
-Example: Open the project in the Asana application and find the project id in the address bar like
+  **NOTE:** The project ID can be found in the URL of the project in the Asana application.
+For example, open the project in the Asana application and locate the project ID in the address bar, such as

   `https://app.asana.com/0/**1111094557386982**/list`.

-  To fetch specific project data, you need to replace the project id in the API endpoint of data source creation.
+  To retrieve specific project data, you must replace the project ID in the API endpoint of the data source creation:

   `https://app.asana.com/api/1.0/projects/**1111094557386982**/sections`